13 Frozen Cocktail Recipes Worth the Brain Freeze

 We have to tip our hat to Chicago's Three Dots and a Dash for inspiring this version of the Jungle Bird.
 The rich, bittersweet cocktail is made with the classic combination of pineapple, lime, Campari, and rum (we go with both blackstrap and Navy-strength).
 Maple syrup sweetens the drink while also adding some depth.

-Continue to 13 of 15 below.
+Continue to 9 of 13 below

-Elana Lepkowski
+Serious Eats / Elana Lepkowski

 • The Best Frozen Lime Margaritas